jaalto/project--linux-tmpfs-ramdisk/README.rst

 using tempfs filesystem like Zram[1].

-For virtualized environments, the network traffic can be also reduced by not writing directly to remte disk but keeping the data in host A's memory. ::
+For virtualized environments, the network traffic can be also reduced by not writing directly to remote disk but keeping the data in host A's memory. ::

      HOST		      NAS